kottofy/PythonDjango-SearchApp/SearchApp/readme.md

 # Getting Twitter Results
 The Twitter search is completed through [Tweepy](http://tweepy.readthedocs.org/en/v3.4.0/).
-This applications is currently set to use Twitter's REST API which returns a limited amount of results (by age of tweet) and does not stream live data.
+This applications is currently set to use Twitter's REST API which returns a limited amount of results (within a week or so) and does not stream live data.
+It is set to deliver the most recent results.
 This application has also capped the amount of results to return from the search.

 # Getting Wikipedia Results
 The Wikipedia search is completed through [Python's Wikipedia Package](https://pypi.python.org/pypi/wikipedia/).